epi2me-labs/wf-human-variation/README.md

 This workflow uses [QDNAseq](https://bioconductor.org/packages/release/bioc/html/QDNAseq.html) for calling copy number variants.

+This workflow uses a fork of [Straglr](https://github.com/philres/straglr) for genotyping short tandem repeat expansions.

 ## Quickstart

-The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.
+The workflow uses [Nextflow](https://www.nextflow.io/) to manage compute and software resources, as such Nextflow will need to be installed before attempting to run the workflow.

 The workflow can currently be run using either